twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 ## Unix pipes

-As a design pattern in programming, they were popularized by [unix pipes], where series of commands can be composed using the pipe `|` operator.
+As a design pattern in programming, they were popularized by [unix pipes], where a series of commands can be composed using the pipe `|` operator.
 For example, the command below would count the unique cells from the second column of a CSV file by combining the `cut`, `sort`, and `uniq` commands.